tml/cadmus/src/Chapter-2/Part VI: Accepting user input.md

 ```
 This line must be included above your class i.e. `public class...` in order for you to be able to create a `Scanner` object to accept user input.

-ii)	Have some statement such as `System.out.println("Enter number:”);` in order to prompt the user to enter a number.
+ii)	Have some statement such as `System.out.println("Enter number:");` in order to prompt the user to enter a number.
 Otherwise they won’t know!

 iii)	Create a new `Scanner` object by following this rule:
 ```java